usnistgov/dval/README.md

-# NIST Validation and Scoring code
+# NIST Data Science Validation and Scoring code

-This repository contains the NIST validation and scoring code components for the D3M evaluation.
+This repository contains the NIST validation and scoring code components for the DSE and D3M evaluations.
+The DSE evaluation can be found at [dse.nist.gov](https://dse.nist.gov).

 In order to run the tests, it is required to use **python version >3.6**.